glvnst/shelltools/avg/README.md

 # avg

-This command-line utility reads lines from the standard input and writes a summary of the numeric data found therein.
+utility which reads lines from the standard input and writes a summary of the numeric data found therein

 It was inspired by the pandas ["DataFrame describe"](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) method.

 ## Output